Skip to content

 • About 2 GB of free disk space for the VM

-1. Create a new VM with these settings:
+1. In your hypervisor (VirtualBox, UTM, VMware, etc.), create a new virtual machine with these settings:

 2. Verify you have an internet connection (the VM’s NAT adapter piggybacks on your host’s network):